-➤ Safety: Safety of principal is the foremost objective of the investment program.
-Investments of the City of Yakima shall be undertaken in a manner that seeks to ensure the preservation of principal capital in the overall portfolio.
-Each investment transaction shall be conducted in a manner to avoid principal loss arising from security default, institution default, broker-dealer default, safekeeping fraud, or the avoidable loss on the premature sale of an investment To attain this objective, diversification is required so that the potential loss on individual securities do not exceed the income generated for the remainder of the portfolio.

-- ➤ Liquidity: The City's investment portfolio will be structured to meet all expected obligations in a timely manner, to avoid premature sale of an investment at a loss of principal.
+- Safety: Safety of principal is the foremost objective of the investment program.
+Investments of the City of Yakima shall be undertaken in a manner that seeks to ensure the preservation of principal in the overall portfolio.
+Each investment transaction shall be conducted in a manner to avoid principal loss arising from security default, institution default, broker-dealer default, safekeeping fraud, or the avoidable loss on the premature sale of an investment - Liquidity: The City's investment portfolio will be structured to meet all expected obligations in a timely manner, to avoid premature sale of an investment at a loss of principal.
 This is to be achieved by comparing investment maturities with forecasted cash flows and maintaining sufficient liquidity for contingencies across all funds.
-A 3-to 5-year historical liquidity trend history, combining the city's main checking accounts, LGIP, and the investment portfolio, will clearly indicate annual seasonal low cashflows will remain sufficiently liquid to enable the City of Yakima to meet all operating requirements which might be a reasonably anticipated. - Yield, or Return on investment: The City's investment portfolio shall be designed with the objective of attaining as high a market rate of return as prudently possible having first satisfied the objectives of Safety and Liquidity. throughout budgetary and economic cycles, taking into account the City's investment risk constraints and the eash flow characteristics of the portfolio.
+A 3-to 5-year historical liquidity trend history, combining the city's main checking accounts, LGIP, and the investment portfolio, will clearly indicate annual seasonal low cashflows.

+➤ Yield, or Return on investment: The City's investment portfolio shall be designed with the objective of attaining as high a rate of return as prudently possible having first satisfied the objectives of Safety and Liquidity.